My daughter is 7 months old and I’m wondering how long is ok to let her cry for when I know she’s not hungry, wet, tired and just wants to be held.

 I’m trying not to get her in the habit of being held all the time and I want her to learn how to self-soothe.
-I’m also trying to get her to take longer naps and the nurse at my doc office told me to just let her cry so she knows it’s not play time yet when she wakes up too early, but she stands up now in her crib so I just get nervous that she’s going to hit her face on the crib and I don’t know how long i'm supposed to let her go for.
+I’m also trying to get her to take longer naps and the nurse at my doc office told me to just let her cry so she knows it’s not play time yet when she wakes up too early, but she stands up now in her crib so I just get nervous that she’s going to hit her face on the crib and I don’t know how long I’m supposed to let her go for.
 Any advice would be greatly appreciated.

-Baby Help Line Response:
+Baby Help Line:

-Well, you’re probably asking the wimpiest mom on the planet… I’ve always had a hard time letting my babies cry for long periods (it is easier when they get older..).
-Especially at around 7 months old both stranger and separation anxiety can set in
+Well, you’re probably asking the whimpiest mom on the planet… I’ve always had a hard time letting my babies cry for long periods (it is easier when they get older and you know for sure the crying is about some disagreement.)

-Well, these were my thoughts...
 I really wish you good luck!

 More Babies With Separation Anxiety